 Part of what makes the Trilogy a masterpiece is not just how Ratmansky integrates his theme into the ballets, but how utterly and unexpectedly wonderful they are just as dances.
 The Trilogy is endlessly inventive to the extent that describing it is would require a book-length review.
 Nothing is seen the same twice, except when Ratmansky wants to make a choreographic point of repeating it.
 There’s no surplusage, but there are continuing surprises.

-Through it all, Ratmansky uses the Shostakovich music, somewhat cryptically perhaps, to reflect the composer’s observations and his suffering.
+Through it all, Ratmansky uses the music, somewhat cryptically perhaps, to reflect the observations and suffering of its composer.
 Each piece is perfectly chosen: Symphony #9 with its almost macabre happiness coupled with an ominous sense of foreboding; Chamber Symphony with its brutal desperation; and Piano Concerto #1 with its triumphant exuberance.
 And I must once again recognize the contributions in all three pieces of Keso Dekker for the beautiful and intelligent costume design, the lighting by the justifiably renowned Jennifer Tipton, and most emphatically by George Tsypin for his sets, which were as haunting and pitch perfect as Ratmansky’s choreography.